-The Newcastle Deaf Centre is just one of the many initiatives pioneered by SVP direct action in the community.
+The Newcastle Deaf Centre is just one of the many initiatives pioneered by the SVP in the community.

 The SVP's work with the Deaf on Tyneside

 The SVP has been working with the Deaf in Tyne Central Council since 1930.
 In 1950 the Sisters of Mercy at St. Ann's Convent Newcastle offered part of their premises in Summerhill Grove to the SVP as a centre and in that year the late Bishop McCormack formally opened and blessed it naming it Our Lady of Lourdes Deaf Club.
 Over the years we have seen many changes at the Club (now know as Newcastle Deaf Centre) but it is still as vibrant as ever and used by the whole of the Deaf Community.

 SVP Management Committee

 The Centre is looked after by the SVP Management Committee of nine members, five of whom are Deaf, which meets monthly.
 We have our own Chaplain, Father Robert Kinlen.
 Most of our work is to ensure that the Centre runs smoothly and any problems regarding the building or user concerns are dealt with promptly.